Last updated: May 31, 2023

 In the preceding twelve (12) months, we have disclosed the following personal data for a business purpose:

 - Internet or other similar network activity; and

 In the preceding twelve (12) months we had not sold any personal data.

 7. How we share your health information

 We will generally only release such records or information with your written authorization or with an appropriate court order.
 We will usually need to get your written authorization or an appropriate court order before we release this information.
-Except where there are special protections under Connecticut law or other federal laws, we may use and disclose your health information without your authorization for the following purposes:
+Except where there are special protections under state law or other federal laws, we may use and disclose your health information without your authorization for the following purposes:

 a.
 For treatment

 We may use and disclose your health information to provide or assist with your treatment.
 For example, we may provide your health information to a laboratory in order to obtain a test result important for diagnosing or treating a condition you may have.